-Other matters on which we are required to report by exception
+Area of the Annual Report and Financial Statements 2020 and the related Directors' responsibilities Our responsibilities Our reporting Other matters on which we are required to report by exception We have nothing to report to you in respect of these responsibilities.
 We also have responsibilities under the Maltese Companies Act (Cap.
-386) to report to you if, in our opinion:

-- Adequate accounting records have not been kept, or that returns adequate for our audit have not been received from branches not visited by us. - The financial statements are not in agreement with the accounting records and returns. - We have not received all the information and explanations we require for our audit.
+386) to report to you if, in our opinion: adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us. the financial statements are not in agreement with the accounting records and returns. we have not received all the information and explanations which, to the best of our knowledge and belief, we require for our audit.